 What drew you toward becoming an artist?
 What kept you going?

-Do you have a specific thematic focus to your art?
+Do you have a specific thematic focus on your art?
 What would you describe that as?

 Growing up in the Chicago area I had the great advantage of spending my childhood vacationing at the Indiana and Michigan Dunes along the shores of beautiful Lake Michigan.
 Several of my relatives on my mother’s side of the family were artists and musicians.
 One of my mother’s brothers, who had a second home in the Indiana Dunes, lived and worked in Chicago as a silversmith.
 Vacationing in that environment gave me great inspiration.
 The color of the Lake, the dune hills, and the tall grasses are memories that are transformed in my work today.